Looking for an employer of record in France? Here’s what you need to know

 Background check in France

 Employers are legally required to carry out certain background checks on their employees, though they must comply with applicable privacy regulations like GDPR and the French Data Protection Act.
-To safeguard employee privacy rights, employers must also declare their intended candidate selection tools to the French Works Council.
+To safeguard employee privacy rights, employers must also declare their intended candidate selection tools, including automated systems, to the French Works Council.

 Some of the more common employee background checks in France include: